Photo courtesy of: Dr. Thomas H. and Joan W. Gandy Collection

 Our Mission

 Our mission for this project, first and foremost, is to honor the more than 8,000 African American men who served with the U.S. Colored Troops at Fort McPherson in Natchez, as well as those who served in the Navy who were born in Natchez.
 We aim to do this by building a monument, the best one that we can possibly build, that will bear their names.
-This monument will be known as The Natchez African American Civil War Memorial.
+This monument will be known as The Natchez U.S. Colored Troops Monument.

 Additionally, our goal is to recognize the descendants of the Colored Troops.
 To this end, we are working to show people how to use available resources to determine their relationship to the Colored Troops.
 These resources are presented in newspaper articles and on social media platforms.
 According to Mimi Miller, executive director emerita of Historic Natchez Foundation, there are many descendants of the Colored Troops now living in the Natchez/Adams County area.